Shell says lots of oil still in leaking pipeline

-LONDON Oil major Royal Dutch Shell said a large volume of oil remained in its leaking pipeline, raising the possibility that Britain's worse oil spill for a decade could worsen, but said the extra amount would only seep out in a worse case scenario.
+LONDON Aug 17 Oil major Royal Dutch Shell (RDSa.L) said a large volume of oil remained in its leaking pipeline, raising the possibility that Britain's worse oil spill for a decade could worsen, but said the extra amount would only seep out in a worse case scenario.

 Oil leaked into the sea off the coast of Scotland for a seventh day on Wednesday as Shell said it was planning extensive activity including the deployment of divers to completely stop the flow of oil.